Is December busy in your hair or beauty business?

-Now plan your posts to reflect these goals, and decide what Facebook advertising you need to invest in to achieve them.
+Now plan your social posts to reflect these goals, and decide what social advertising you need to invest in to achieve them.

 Don’t be put off by the word ‘plan’.
-Keep it simple; just use the ideas in this blog to sketch out December’s Facebook posts.
+Keep it simple; just use the ideas in this blog to sketch out December’s social posts.

 It’s not the plan that’s important, it’s the planning.

-3. Understand what your salon Facebook audience love
+#3.
+Understand what your salon social audience love

 Don’t rely on luck or guess work.
-Check what social content worked best for your hair or beauty business in the past.
+Look back at your Facebook, Instagram and Pinterest to see what social content worked best for your hair or beauty business in the past.